-The redshift is measured from the shift in the position of emission and absorption features identified in galaxy spectra, typically through cross-correlation techniques with reference templates, which capture the full information available \citep[e.g.,][]{Tonry79}.
-Despite the considerable advances of multi-object spectrographs over the past 40 years, collecting spectra for large samples of galaxies, however, remains an expensive task.
-A cheaper, lower-precision alternative is offered by photometric estimates, i.e., measurements based on multi-band imaging, in which integrated low-resolution spectral information is collected at once, for large numbers of objects over large areas.
-The price to be paid is that of larger measurements errors, together with a number of catastrophic failures, which limit the scientific usage of such {\sl photometric redshifts} (photo-zs hereafter) to specific applications \citep[e.g.,][]{Newman22}.
-Still, when a sufficient number of photometric bands is available, \citep{jpas,cosmos,pau}, or even information about the ensemble mean spectrum can be obtained \citep{Cagliari2022}, these samples become highly valuable in many respects.
+The redshift is measured from the shift in the position of emission and absorption features identified in galaxy spectra, typically through cross-correlation techniques with reference templates, which capture the full available information \citep[e.g.][]{Tonry79}.
+Despite the considerable advances of multi-object spectrographs over the past 40 years, collecting spectra for large samples of galaxies remains an expensive task.
+A cheaper, lower-precision alternative is offered by photometric estimates, that is, by measurements based on multi-band imaging, in which integrated low-resolution spectral information is collected at once for large numbers of objects over large areas.
+The price to be paid is that of larger measurement errors, together with a number of catastrophic failures, which limit the scientific usage of such {\sl photometric redshifts} (photo-zs hereafter) to specific applications \citep[e.g.][]{Newman22}.
+Still, when a sufficient number of photometric bands is available \citep{jpas,cosmos,pau} or when even information about the ensemble mean spectrum can be obtained \citep{Cagliari2022}, these samples become highly valuable in many respects.

-Photo-zs, are traditionally estimated by fitting template spectral energy distributions (SED) to the measured photometric fluxes \citep[see, e.g.,][]{Bolzonella00,Arnouts03,Maraston05,Ilbert06}.
+Photo-zs are traditionally estimated by fitting template spectral energy distributions (SED) to the measured photometric fluxes \citep[see e.g.][]{Bolzonella00,Arnouts03,Maraston05,Ilbert06}.
 Detailed reviews can be found in \citet{Salvato19}, \citet{Brescia21}, and \citet{Newman22}.

-Since the pioneering work of \citet[][see also \citeauthor{Lahav94} \citeyear{Lahav94}]{Collister04}, who first used artificial neural networks (ANN) to obtain photo-z estimates, machine learning algorithms have seen many further applications in this context.
-These include {\sl random forests} \citep{Carliles10}, {\sl self-organizing maps} \citep[SOM,][]{Masters15}, and advanced ANNs \citep{Sadeh16}.
-A notable recent application uses the full images of galaxies through {\sl convolutional neural networks} \citep[CNN,][]{Pasquet19,Henghes22}.
-All these methods provide photo-z estimates by using information that is strictly local, i.e., the flux of each object measured in a number of photometric bands, \federico{either integrated (into a single number), or as an array of pixels (when the full image is used)}{} independently of correlations with the other galaxies in the sample.
+Since the pioneering work of \citet[][see also \citeauthor{Lahav94} \citeyear{Lahav94}]{Collister04}, who first used artificial neural networks (ANN) to obtain photo-z estimates, machine-learning (ML) algorithms have seen many further applications in this context.
+These include {\sl random forests} \citep{Carliles10}, {\sl self-organizing maps} \citep[SOM;][]{Masters15}, and advanced ANNs \citep{Sadeh16}.
+A notable recent application uses the full images of galaxies through {\sl convolutional neural networks} \citep[CNN;][]{Pasquet19,Henghes22}.
+All these methods provide photo-z estimates by using information that is strictly local, that is, the flux of each object measured in a number of photometric bands, independently of correlations with the other galaxies in the sample.